xixiaofinland/dotfiles-nix/README.md

 This repository contains my personal configuration files (dotfiles) managed using Nix Flakes.
 It supports both macOS and NixOS on a WSL2 subsystem in Windows.

+⚠️ It's important to understand what the code does before applying to your own system.
+It has a learning curve to use Nix, take action rigorously!

 ## Features

 - **Nix Flakes**: Manage dependencies and configurations.